 Gurkhas have served the British Crown with distinction for over 200 years and are regarded as some of the best soldiers in the world.

-The RGR is manned by Nepali soldiers & officers; and British officers, it is this blend of cultures that makes the RGR unique.
+The Royal Gurkha Rifles is manned by Nepali soldiers & officers; and British officers, it is this blend of cultures that makes the RGR unique.
 Gurkhas are known for their professionalism, fighting prowess, humour and humility.

-The RGR currently consists of two battalions, one based in Brunei and the UK.
+They currently consists of three battalions, one based in Brunei and the other two battalions in Shorncliffe, UK.

 The Gurkhas were first recruited into the British East Indian Company in 1816 and they distinguished themselves during the Indian Mutiny of 1857.
 Over 200, 000 Gurkhas volunteered to serve with the British-Indian Army in the World Wars.

 After the partition of India in 1947, four of the 10 Gurkha regiments (2nd King Edward VII’s Own Gurkha Rifles: The Sirmoor Rifles, 6th Queen Elizabeth’s Own Gurkha Rifles, 7th Duke of Edinburgh’s Own Gurkha Rifles, 10th Princess Mary’s Own Gurkha Rifles) opted to transfer to the British Army and formed the main part of the what is now called the Brigade of Gurkhas.
 Following the Government’s Options for Change in 1994, the four regiments of Gurkha Rifles were amalgamated to form a single regiment, The Royal Gurkha Rifles.